-Electronic devices such as phones and mp3 players are not permitted to be in used in school.
-We arefully aware that some students will need these to ensure safe journeys to and from school and as a result students are allowed these devices are permitted in school.
-However, they should not be used or out on display during lessons, before school, after school as well as breaks and lunches.
+Electronic devices such as phones, are not permitted to be in used in school.
+We arefully aware that some students will need these to ensure safe journeys to and from school and as a result students are allowed these devices in their bags.
+However, they should not be usedor out on display during lessons, before school, after school as well as breaks and lunches.